Project Bioshield: Related legislation

-Recent news
+Developments 2013-2018

 To June 2013, eight medical countermeasures (MCM) against anthrax, smallpox, botulinum toxin and radiological threats have been procured.
 Eighty other candidate MCMs are undergoing advanced development.
 The authorities and funds contained in the Project BioShield Act were slated to expire at the end of year 2013.
 The legislative experiment of BioShield was subject to evaluation and reconsideration in the House and the Senate, which both passed versions of reauthorization legislation.

 In March 2013 funding was extended through 2018 via the Pandemic Act.

 In February 2018 the Bipartisan Policy Center released a report called "Budgeting for Medical Countermeasures: An Ongoing Need for Preparedness."
 Based on the report, former U.S. Senator Tom Daschle (D-SD) said that the change in the way that the Project BioShield Act of 2004 is funded (it changed from a ten-year appropriations cycle to year-by-year funding) creates a climate of uncertainty for private firms looking to invest in medical countermeasures (MCM) against chemical, biological, radiological or nuclear (CBRN) agents.
 No commercial market exists for MCMs, so the firms that research and develop MCMs have to depend on a reliable stream of government money.
 According to Homeland Preparedness News, "Daschle and [former U.S. Sen. Judd] Gregg offered budgeting strategies that they believe could lend stability to the MCM arena, some of which would call for changes to statutory processes and congressional procedures that have been implemented since the Project BioShield Act's 2004 enactment."